-There are around 11,000 different trouble codes in the OBD-II index.
-So what makes the P0141 code stand out from the rest?
-This article will cover the details, causes, and symptoms of this code.
+There are around 11,000 different trouble codes in the OBD-II index, code P0141 being just one of them.
+This article will cover the details, causes, and symptoms of code P0141, so you could understand the issue better and come up with the proper fix.

 What Does the Code P0141 Mean?

 DTC P0141 stands for “Oxygen Sensor Heater Circuit Malfunction (Bank 1, Sensor 2).”
-It indicates a problem with the heater circuit of engine bank 1’s downstream O2 sensor.
+It indicates that there’s a problem with the heater circuit of engine bank 1’s downstream O2 sensor.
+Your car’s PCM tests the oxygen sensors’ heater circuits for integrity.
+If it finds an issue in the heater circuit for the engine bank 1’s downstream oxygen sensor, it sets code P0141.

-This code is part of a family of codes, listed as follows:
+P0141 is part of a family of codes listed as follows:

 - P0141 – Sensor Heater Circuit Bank 1 Sensor 2